Microaggressions: Impact On Mental Health

 Even if someone isn't trying to be intentionally hurtful, they can still perpetuate harmful statements or other nonverbal communications.
 If you hear or experience a microaggression, you can react in three ways:

-Respond immediately.
+- Respond immediately.
 If the moment is right, you can address a microaggression right then and there.
 Just ensure you’re in a safe environment, as some people can become reactive or defensive once confronted.
 Sometimes correcting someone’s statements or actions can help them learn so they don’t make the same mistake in the future.
 Other times it makes the situation worse, so you’ll need to use your judgment.
 In general, people who make unintentional hurtful statements don’t mind being corrected and appreciate the opportunity to grow.

 - Come back to it later.
 The moment may not be suitable to respond, but that doesn’t mean you have to let it go forever.
 Sometimes you may need to gather your thoughts or think more about a situation to gain clarity.
 Taking time to yourself is essential self-care, but it also allows you to respond in a more tempered manner.
 The risk of bringing something up later is that the microaggressor may not recall the situation or feel the target of the insult was holding onto something they didn’t mean to be hurtful.
 However, it’s still essential to address the problem, so it doesn’t happen again.
 Don’t allow yourself to be gaslit or talked out of your feelings because they are still valid and matter.

 One of the most important things you can do as an individual is to comfort and validate those targeted with microaggressions.
 Even if you can’t stop the slights, insults, and snubs causing them harm, you can still be a source of positivity and encouragement when they’re feeling down.
 Those subjected to microaggressions must trust people they can turn to.
 You can do your part by being one of those people in their corner.

 Navigating the world as a minority can present some unique challenges.
 You may be used to handling everything on your own, but you shouldn’t have to.
 Whether you need to work through a specific issue, cope with a trauma, or just want someone to talk to about life, therapy could be a helpful option to consider.

 BetterHelp is a platform that provides mental health services entirely online.
 If you have a busy schedule, are concerned about being able to afford therapy, or live in a rural area, BetterHelp might be the best choice for you.
-Once you sign up on the platform and connect with a therapist, you can chat using a messaging feature, a video call, or a phone call,
+Once you sign up on the platform and connect with a therapist, you can chat using a messaging feature, a video call, or a phone call.

 In addition to these benefits, research shows online therapy is effective, too.
 Studies have shown that CBT resulted in a 50% improvement in symptoms for people with social anxiety disorder, generalized anxiety disorder, and depression.
 If you deal with microaggressions and need help coping with the stress and anxiety they add to your life, online therapy can help.